 Develop your practice: Be listed in the national directory so that patients and referring doctors can find your practice.

 Attend and vote in our Annual General Meeting.

 Advance notification of Applied Kinesiology news, events and courses.

-Chairman: Dr Sébastien Houle MSc, DC, DIBAK Treasurer: Dr. John Millett DC Secretary: Dr Mathieu Joyal DC, DIBAK Past Chair: Dr. Jay Grossman MSc, DC, ND, DIBAK Québec Representative: Justin Jefferson-Falardeau DC, DIBAK Ontario Representative: (vacant)
+Chairman: Dr Sébastien Houle chiropractor DC, MSc, DIBAK Treasurer: Dr. John Millett chiropractor DC Secretary: Dr. Mathieu Joyal chiropractor DC, DIBAK Past Chair: Dr. Jay Grossman chiropractor DC, ND, MSc, DIBAK Québec Representative: Dr. Justin Jefferson-Falardeau chiropractor DC, DIBAK Ontario Representative: (vacant)

 In Canada, who can perform applied kinesiology legally?
 While it isn’t actually illegal for someone who isn’t certified to practice Applied Kinesiology to practice it, it’s certainly not safe.
 Chiropractors, osteopaths, naturopathic doctors, dentists, MDs and other healthcare professionals that are licensed to diagnose can use Applied Kinesiology in their patient practices, as long as they have taken and passed the exam for the Basic Applied Kinesiology certification course.